Skip to main content

 When a person is brought to the emergency room with a head injury, doctors will learn as much as possible about his or her symptoms and how the injury occurred.
 The person’s condition is assessed quickly to determine the extent of injury.

 The Glasgow Coma Score (GCS) is a 15-point test used to grade a patient’s level of consciousness.
 Doctors assess the patient’s ability to 1) open his or her eyes, 2) ability to respond appropriately to orientation questions, (“What is your name?
 What is the date today?”), and 3) ability to follow commands (“Hold up two fingers, or give a thumbs up”).
 If unconscious or unable to follow commands, his or her response to painful stimulation is checked.
 A number is taken from each category and added together to get the total GCS score.
 The score ranges from 3 to 15 and helps doctors classify an injury as mild, moderate, or severe.
-Mild TBI has a score of 13-15.
-Moderate TBI has a score of 9-12, and severe TBI has a score of 8 and below.
+Other tests may include:

 Mild TBI usually requires rest and medication to relieve headache.
 Moderate to severe TBI require intensive care in a hospital.
 Bleeding and swelling in the brain can become an emergency that requires surgery.
 However, there are times when a patient does not require surgery and can be safely monitored by nurses and physicians in the neuroscience intensive care unit (NSICU).

 Neurocritical care is the intensive care of patients who have suffered a life-threatening brain injury.
 Many patients with severe TBI are comatose or paralyzed.; they also may have suffered injuries in other parts of the body.
-Their care is overseen by a neurointensivist, a specialty-trained physician who coordinates the patient’s complex neurological and medical care.
 Patients are monitored and awakened every hour for nursing assessments of their mental status or brain function.

 Medication

-• Sedation and pain.
-After a head injury it may be necessary to keep the patient sedated with medications.
+After a head injury, it may be necessary to keep the patient sedated with medications.
 These medications can be turned off quickly in order to awaken the patient and check their mental status.
 Because patients often have other injuries, pain medication is given to keep them comfortable.

 Surgery